-Ms. Cantor’s career has included vast and diverse experience in legal, investment, and financial management.
+Previously, Ms. Cantor served for over a decade as the founding Chief Executive Officer of the Virginia College Savings Plan, the State agency that administers Virginia’s Section 529 qualified tuition plans.
 She has held the position of Vice President at Goldman, Sachs & Co. in New York, serving as chief administrator of the firm’s leveraged buyout and internal investment funds and merchant banking/principal investment operations.
-She also practiced law in the real estate department of the New York office of Kaye Scholer LLP (now Arnold & Porter Kaye Scholer).
+She also practiced law in the real estate department of the New York office of Kaye Scholer LLP (now Arnold & Porter).

-Ms. Lee joined AKF Consulting in 2011 upon graduating from the University of Virginia McIntire School of Commerce (BS in Commerce with concentrations in Finance and Accounting).
-She is an SEC- and MSRB-registered Municipal Advisor Representative (Series 50) and has passed Levels 1, 2 and 3 of the CFA exam.
+Ms. Lee graduated from the University of Virginia McIntire School of Commerce (BS in Commerce with concentrations in Finance and Accounting).
+She is an SEC- and MSRB-registered Municipal Advisor Representative (Series 50).
+Ms. Lee is a CFA charterholder.